Sri Lakshmi Narasimha Temple, Thalassery: History

 A small group of GSBs migrated from Goa settled in Tellichery (Thalassery) in the latter half of 17th century and early part of 18th century.
 They built a small shrine dedicated to Kodanda Rama, in Tellichery.

 A rich GSB Merchant named Devdas Bhandari granted the idol of Lakshmi Narasimha to the shrine in the early 19th Century.
 A proper temple was built in the site of the old shrine in 1831.
 This prathishta was done by H.H.
 Srimad Sumatheendra Tirtha Swamiji in 1831 on Samvatrasra Vaishaka masa Shukla Panchami, Monday, Punarvasu Nakshtra of the Shaka era.
 H.H.Srimad Sumatheendra Tirtha was the 15th pontiff of Kashi Mutt, Varanasi.
 Apart from the main deity of Lakshmi Narasimha, the deities Kodanda Rama, Venkataramana with his consorts of Sridevi and Bhudevi were installed.

 Deities

-Mula Vigraha
+Patta Deva

-The Garbhagriha or sanctum sanctorum holds the main deities (mula vigraha).
+The Garbhagriha or sanctum sanctorum holds the main deities (Patta Deva).
 The Garbha Griha is a Bahu-vera Vidhana, meaning more than one idol is installed in the same Garbha Griha.
 Garbha Griha has a three tiered Simhasana (throne) on which the deities are installed.

 On the top most level in the centre is Lakshmi Narasimha, flanked by Pattabhi Narasimha and Veera Vittala (Vithoba) on either side.
 On the second tier are Kodanda Rama along with his brother Lakshmana and consort Sita, on either side of this group are Hayagriva, Varadaraja with his consorts and Gopalkrishna.
 On the lower most tier are Venkataramana along with his consorts Sridevi and Bhudevi.
 On either side of this group are Hanuman and Garuda.
 The saligramas and Naga devatas are installed on a separate Peetha below the Simhasana.